 6) Understand traffic and be AWARE, give good; EARLY point-bys.

 What does this mean?
 By the time you are an advanced HPDE driver you should have a full, acute awareness of what’s happening all around your car, including behind it.
-Many beginner drivers wait until a faster car approaches and reaches them before they give a point-by.
+Many drivers wait until a faster car approaches and reaches them before they give a point-by.
 This forces the passing car to lift and possibly even brake as they wait for permission to pass.
-As an advanced driver, you should be aware enough to judge the closing speed of an upcoming car and give a point-by well before they reach you so they can cleanly pass without any thought of a lift on their part.
+If the approaching car is a low power car, they lost all their momentum and will need to work significantly harder to “earn” the pass again.
+As an advanced driver, you should be aware and confident enough to judge the closing speed of an upcoming car and give a point-by well before they reach you so they can cleanly pass without any thought of a lift on their part.

 Does that mean you will give pointbys that won’t be taken?
-Sure, sometimes an approaching car isn’t going as fast as you judged, or perhaps they don’t want to press the issue… That is not a problem, the upcoming car knows you are aware and is expecting a point-by at the next opportunity.
+YES.
+Is that a problem?
+No. Sometimes an approaching car isn’t going as fast as you judged, or perhaps they don’t want to press the issue… That is not a problem, the upcoming car knows you are aware and is expecting a point-by at the next easy opportunity.
 If your group allows passing in the corners, leave them enough room to go inside but KEEP GOING!
 Don’t slow way down or stop your car in anticipation of an inside pass.
 As an aspiring advanced driver, taking a turn a bit off-line at reasonable speed should be no problem.
 On multiple occasions I’ve seen two side-by-side cars nearly stop on track with the passing car unsure if they can/should make the move, and the car getting passed continuing to slow hoping they would just go already.
+This creates a significantly more dangerous scenario than one car “breaking a rule” and passing too deep into a corner, as cars approaching likely will not expect such slow traffic.

 Obviously you should be following the passing rules of your group and your own comfort level.
 If your group does not allow passing in specific parts of the track, or in corners, that is a perfectly acceptable spot for someone to be held up behind you.
 Just give them a nice quick point-by as soon as you are in an acceptable spot (and remember to avoid drag racing them down the whole next straight… some cars will require a lift on your part to get around you, don’t worry… they usually won’t be in your way for long)